e2e.bike

 East is this way: Heading for Karlovy Vary

 More lovely riverside paths took us in to Karlovy Vary, one of Czechia’s swishest spa towns.
+It’s very well-touristed, possibly because its name can easily be entered on a standard Windows keyboard.
 The well-scrubbed buildings and well-scrubbed visitors strolling the grand streets give it a slightly strange, staged, filmset air: apparently it’s regarded as quite ‘Russian’ in many ways.
 Shades of touristy Jūrmala in Latvia, which I rode through last year, perhaps.
 Whatever, there are a lot of upscale brand emporia here, as well as one of a chain that sells, er, only rubber ducks.

 Spa-ing partner: Karlovy Vary